Silversea’s Expedition Cruise Team Crafts New Itineraries and Revamps Existing Voyages

 A New Ship Inspires a Galapagos Change-Up

 Why Go: Some 161 years ago, Charles Darwin authored “On the Origin of Species,” presenting his theory of evolution by natural selection.
 A trip to the Galapagos is all about making wildlife discoveries you won’t find anywhere else in the world.
 Among them?
-The Galapagos Penguin, green sea turtles, endemic iguanas, blue-footed boobies, the Santa Fe Land Iguana, and many remarkable bird species.
+The Galapagos Penguin, green sea turtles, iguanas, blue-footed boobies, giant tortoises, the Santa Fe Land Iguana, and many remarkable bird species.

 You’ll also get to meet up with the brand new, designed-for-the-Galapagos’ Silver Origin, Silversea’s first-ever expedition newbuild.
-This matters, Silversea President Roberto Martinoli reminds us.
+This matters, Silversea President and CEO Roberto Martinoli reminds us.
 “We have invested our accrued know-how into the design of Silver Origin,” he says.
 “Every element of the ship has been designed with the destination in mind and tailored to enhance the experience for travelers, while fostering a deep sense of respect for this magnificent ecosystem and everything that inhabits it.”

 What Else is New: The expedition team has tweaked its pair of itineraries to include five new destinations, such as Isla Santa Fe, known for both the eponymous iguana and also for its prickly pear-like cactus.
 You’ll visit the iconic islands of Fernandina, Isabela, Floreana, and Bartolomé.
 Bahía Borrero is another new Galapagos destination.
 Located in the north of Santa Cruz, its white coralline beach is used as a nesting site by Galapagos green sea turtles and behind the dunes is a thriving forest, which welcomes Yellow Warblers and some of Darwin’s Finches, such as the Common Cactus Finch or the Small Ground Finch.